Druze: Culture

+The Druze community maintains Arabic language and culture as core elements of their identity.
+Arabic is their primary language, and Druze cultural practices and traditions are deeply intertwined with the broader Arab heritage.
+While the Druze have their unique religious beliefs and customs, they actively preserve and contribute to Arabic cultural and social life in the Levant.
+They have had a significant impact on the region's history and culture and continue to play a notable political role.
-The life cycle of the average Druze ("juhhāl") revolves around a very small number of events – birth and circumcision, engagement and marriage, death and burial – and is devoid of special Druze prayers or worship.

-Marriage outside the Druze faith is forbidden and is strongly discouraged, and if a Druze marries a non-Druze, the Druze may be ostracized and marginalized by their community.
+Traditionally, most Druze are not initiated into the deeper secrets of the faith and are considered "juhhāl", or "the ignorant".
+Only a minority, known as the "uqqāl" or "enlightened", are initiated into the Druze holy books and engage in religious study.
+The religious life of the average Druze ("juhhāl") revolves around a very small number of events—birth and circumcision, engagement and marriage, death and burial—and is devoid of special Druze prayers or worship.
+Marriage outside the Druze faith is forbidden, and if a Druze marries a non-Druze, the Druze may be ostracized and marginalized by their community.
 Because a non-Druze partner cannot convert to Druze faith, the couple cannot have Druze children, because the Druze faith can only be passed on through birth to two Druze parents.

 Circumcision is widely practiced by the Druze.
 The procedure is practiced as a cultural tradition, and has no religious significance in the Druze faith.
 There is no special date for this act in the Druze faith: male Druze infants are usually circumcised shortly after birth, however some remain uncircumcised until the age of ten or older.
 Some Druze do not circumcise their male children, and refuse to observe this "common Muslim practice".

+Druze communities are often close-knit and maintain a strong sense of identity and solidarity.
+A key aspect of their religious practice includes ziyarat, or visits to holy places.
+One of the most significant events in Druze religious life is the annual pilgrimage to the Shrine of Shu'ayb, observed between 25 and 28 April.
+This pilgrimage is dedicated to Shu'ayb, whom Druze believe to be a prophet and whose purported tomb is located at this shrine.
+This event is so important that it is officially recognized as a public holiday in Israel.